-Sales and distribution
+Sales and Distribution

-With a number of countries being subject to the EU Directive 2003/33/EC and with many countries adopting the FCTC, tobacco advertising and sponsorship has been banned or restricted in a large number of markets.
+With a number of countries being subject to the EU Directive 2003/33/EC, regulating the advertising and sponsorship of tobacco products, and with many countries adopting the WHO FCTC, tobacco advertising and sponsorship has been banned or restricted in a large number of markets.
 As conventional means of communication between manufacturers and consumers such as advertising and promotion are progressively withdrawn, effectiveness at the point of sale becomes increasingly important.
 The Group seeks to ensure the wide availability of its product ranges at competitive prices, by optimising the points of sale at which its products are offered and constantly monitoring retail outlets for availability and price competitiveness.
 The Group has continued to invest in sales communications technology and analysis tools across the Group, and it believes the information provided not only gives it a competitive advantage, but also supports regular, frequent contact with retailers.

 The manner in which the Group distributes its products varies by country.
-In some countries, particularly in Western Europe, the Group distributes its products itself (including through the logistics channels of
+In some countries, particularly in Western Europe, the Group distributes its products itself (including through the logistics channels of Logista).

-Logista).
 In other countries, particularly in emerging markets, the Group distributes under agreements with third parties.